 There are some exceptions for using red diesel on the roads, although these are usually in rare, limited occurrences.
 Red diesel can now be used by tractors and machinery on the road if undertaking tasks such as gritting the roads during bad weather.
-Tractors are also permitted to drive up to 1.5km to move product from one field to another.
+Tractors are also permitted to drive up to 1.5km to move from one field to another.

-If you absolutely need to use red diesel in a vehicle on the public roads, you must obtain a license from the HMRC.
-This is where it would unnecessarily cause an obstruction for someone to have to take the necessary steps to avoid using rebated heavy oil on the public roads.
+If you absolutely need to use red diesel in a vehicle on public roads, you must obtain a license from the HMRC.
+This is where it would unnecessarily cause an obstruction for someone to have to take the necessary steps to avoid using rebated heavy oil on public roads.